PhilipCastiglione/SIT215_PBL4/README.md

 ## Results

-The results of the genetic algorithm for optimising the linear equation are mixed.
+The results of the genetic algorithm for optimising the linear equation are show below.

 The genetic algorithm successfully converges to a solution using the provided loss minimisation function: